-Why NYCB Soloist Unity Phelan Is Madly in Love With Strength-Training
+Why NYCB Principal Unity Phelan Is Madly in Love With Strength-Training

-The NYCB soloist started strength-training to improve her ballet technique and found a second passion.
+The NYCB principal started strength-training to improve her ballet technique and found a second passion.

 Training for Ballet